lisavetasol/viQC/README.md

 Output
 ------
 The output file has the name "InputFileName_viQC.png" and contains 8 quality metrics based on MS and MS/MS spectra characteristics.
-The program doesn't require identifications that allow fast and unbiasied quality control of instrument performance.
+The program doesn't require identifications, allowing fast and unbiased control of instrument performance.

 Questions